 C2.
 Cost Share Requirements

-Cost share is allowed but not required for the Native American/Native Hawaiian Museum Services grant program and will not be considered in the review of the application.
+Cost share is allowed but not required for the Native American Library Services Enhancement Grants program.

 Cost share that appears in the project budget should be carefully calculated.
 Recipients are expected to meet their cost share commitments.